Ambrose Schindler

-Ambrose "Amblin' Amby" Schindler (April 21, 1917 – December 30, 2018) was an American collegiate football player, coach, and on-field official.
-He played college football for the University of Southern California.
+Ambrose "Amblin' Amby" Schindler (April 21, 1917 – December 30, 2018) was an American college football player, coach, and on-field official.
+He played football at the University of Southern California (USC).
+Schindler served as the head football coach at El Camino College in Alondra Park, California from 1947 to 1951.

 Sports career

 Schindler prepped at San Diego High School.
 A star quarterback for the USC Trojans, during the 1937 season he led the team in rushing, scoring and total offense and was named to all-conference honors.
 His senior year, he led the Trojans to a share of the 1939 national championship: At the 1940 Rose Bowl, capping the 1939 season, Schindler ran for a touchdown and passed for another in a 14-0 victory over a Tennessee Volunteers team that had previously gone undefeated for 23 games and unscored upon for the previous 16 games (including the entire 1939 regular season); he was named the game's most valuable player.
 He went on to be the MVP in the 1940 College All-Star Game, held at Soldier Field in Chicago.